dalton-f/aoc-2024/README.md

 My initial heap implementation was actually slowing me down because of using .sort in the full input, so had to optimise it with some research.

 Like I kind of assumed in part 1, many of the paths have the exact same cost so the search has to be extended in part 2 to count all tiles visited by all best paths.
 I have no understanding of part 2, even after watching a video which taks about backtracking etc.

+### Day 17:

+I overestimated how difficult part 1 of today would be, it is quite simple once you get past all the words..
+I think I am starting to reach the limit of my capabilities when it comes to these problems, but I am glad it isn't another grid problem.